Zaechus/artix-installer/README.md

 * You want what it wants within certain boundaries.
 * You can follow basic instructions.
 * You know how to use vim as an editor.
+* You know what to do when the script drops you into a file to edit or verify.
 * You're aware that you'll manually have to enter `--type luks1` as a LUKS option until GRUB gets upgraded from 2.0.4

 ## What you get